-Some of the properties generate income from educational events and small farms.
+This property derives income from educational activities and other special events.
 Should the landowners request a cost benefit analysis for the property, the confidential analysis will include timber management and carbon sequestration as income streams.

-Smaller-scale planning such as with periodic Timber Harvest Plan driven harvests can also provide increased economic benefit over individualized project planning.
+Smaller-scale planning of periodic timber harvests can provide increased economic benefit.
 This Forest Management Plan also provides for an assessment of resources and presentation of management opportunities.